1. dec. 2024

 Digital signatures

-When you send a transaction on a blockchain, it’s like signing a contract.
-But instead of using pen and paper, you use your private key to create a digital signature.
-This signature proves that you’re the one initiating the transaction, and since no one else has your private key, no one else can forge your signature.
+You probably don’t know it, but every time you send a transaction on a blockchain, it’s more like signing a contract.
+Why?
+Instead of using pen and paper, you create a digital signature with a private key.
+The produced signature is proof that you’re the owner of this wallet and would like to initiate a transaction.
+This way no one else can forge it and steal your funds.

 Adresses